jotavare/jotavare.github.io/docs/x86_assembly_nasm/first_program.md

 ### **Why NASM?**

-NASM offers a simplified syntax compared to the more complex AT&T syntax commonly used on Linux systems.
+**NASM** offers a simplified syntax compared to the more complex AT&T syntax, commonly used on Linux systems.
 It's designed to be **more approachable for beginners** while still providing all the necessary skills for x86 programming.
-Plus, **NASM is an assembler widely used in the industry**, making it a valuable tool to learn.

 ----

 ### **Setting up NASM**

-Install NASM on your Linux system, as it's the most compatible environment for assembly programming.
+Install `nasm` on a Linux system, as it's the most compatible environment for assembly programming.

 ```bash
 sudo apt update